gregorhd/interactive_rasterstats/README.md

 To ensure access to these packages and avoid [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), it is necessary to set up an _environment_, the requirements for which are contained in the `environment.yml` file in the root of this repository (or 'repo').

-After [forking](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repo, open Navigator, click on the **Import** button at the bottom of the **Environments** tab, navigate to the `environment.yml` file in the root folder of your local repo, and click **Import**.
+After [forking](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repo or downloading the .zip, open Navigator, click on the **Import** button at the bottom of the **Environments** tab, navigate to the `environment.yml` file in the root folder of your local repo, and click **Import**.
 Setting up the environment with all its packages and dependencies may take a few minutes.

 conda install ipywidgets